Brush Hill

 The Ridgeway National Trail, an 85 mile linear walking route that follows the chalk escarpments between Avebury in Wiltshire and the Ivinghoe Beacon in Bedfordshire, passes directly through the site.
 Boasting spectacular views, this spot is very popular with walkers.

-Whiteleaf & Brush Hill is located on Peters Lane, Princes Risborough.
-Brush Hill is located on the other side of Peters Lane directly opposite the entrance to the carpark.
+Road: Whiteleaf Hill and Brush Hill are located on Peters Lane, Princes Risborough.
+Brush Hill is located on the other side of Peters Lane directly opposite the entrance to the car park.

-Prior to visiting, download our Brush Hill and Whiteleaf Hill Walk and Brush Hill Walk for local walks.
-There are also hundreds of other Chiltern Walks Leaflets for you to enjoy.
+We also have hundreds of other Chiltern Walks Leaflets for you to enjoy.

 Please visit the Chiltern Society Directory for the Site Co-ordinator’s contact details.